thingsboard/thingsboard/ui-ngx/src/assets/help/en_US/widget/lib/indicator/shape_attribute_fn.md

 #### Shape attribute name

-A string expression value that allows you dynamically select shape image depending on attribute name.
+A string expression value that allows you dynamically select shape image depending on attribute name (ex. tankShape).

 **Attribute values that could be used to add the image:**